microsoft/vscode-docs/docs/remote/troubleshooting.md

 1. Open PuTTYGen and load the private key you want to convert.
 2. Select **Conversions > Export OpenSSH key** from the application menu.
 Save the converted key to a location such as `%USERPROFILE%\.ssh`.
-3. Validate that the permissions on exported key file only grant `Full Control` to your user, Administrators, and SYSTEM.
+3. Validate that the permissions on the exported key file only grant `Full Control` to your user, Administrators, and SYSTEM.
 4. In VS Code, run **Remote-SSH: Open Configuration File...** in the Command Palette (`kbstyle(F1)`), select the SSH config file you wish to change, and add (or modify) a host entry in the config file as follows:

     ```yaml